ruffy0002/web-template/README.md

 ## Setup

-Before starting, please install yarn globally onto your PC [https://yarnpkg.com/getting-started/install](https://yarnpkg.com/getting-started/install)
+Before starting, please install yarn globally onto your PC (Please do not use npm with this project) [https://yarnpkg.com/getting-started/install](https://yarnpkg.com/getting-started/install)

 This project was designed to be used with VSCode.
 Please install the following extensions for VSCode: